 - The number is written as a signed or unsigned decimal value.
-Only ten digits are significant.
-High-order zeros are ignored.
 The decimal point may be placed before, within, or after the number, or it may be omitted, in which case, the number is assumed to be an integer.
-A positive sign is assumed if an unsigned number is specified. - The exponent is optional.
+A positive sign is assumed if an unsigned number is specified. - 2.
+The exponent is optional.
 If specified, it is written immediately after the number as En, where n is an optionally signed decimal value specifying the exponent of the factor 10.
-The exponent may be in the range -85 to +75.
+The exponent may exceed the permissible range for exponents, provided that the sum of the exponent and the exponent modifier does not exceed that range.
 If an unsigned exponent is specified, a plus sign is assumed.

 Machine format for a floating-point number is in two parts: the portion containing the exponent, which is sometimes called the characteristic, followed by the portion containing the fraction, which is sometimes called the mantissa.
 Therefore, the number specified as a floating-point constant must be converted to a fraction before it can be translated into the proper format.
 For example, the constant 27.35E2 represents the number 27.35 times 10 to the 2nd.
 Represented as a fraction, it would be .2735 times 10 to the 4th, the exponent having been modified to reflect the shifting of the decimal point.
-The exponent may also be affected by the presence of an exponent modifier, as explained under Oper- and Subfield 3: Modifiers.
+The exponent may also be affected by the presence of an exponent modifier, as explained under Operand Subfield 3: Modifiers.

-The exponent is then translated into its binary equivalent, and the fraction is converted to a 64-bit binary number.
+The exponent is then translated into its binary equivalent, and the fraction is converted to a binary number.
 Scaling is performed if specified; if not, the fraction is normalized (leading hexadecimal zeros are removed).
 Rounding of the fraction is then performed according to the specified or implied length, and the number is assembled into the proper field.
 Within the portion of the floating-point field allocated to the fraction, the hexadecimal point is assumed to be to the left of the leftmost hexadecimal digit, and the fraction occupies the leftmost portion of the field.
 Negative fractions are carried in true representation, not in the 2's complement form.
+The resulting number will not differ from the exact value by more than one in the last place.